rexrainbow/phaser3-rex-notes/docs/docs/board-pathfinder.md

         - `'A*-random'`, or `11`
         - `'A*-line'`, or `12`
 - `weight` : Weight parameter for A* searching mode
-- `costCache` : Set `false` to get cost every time.
+- `cacheCost` : Set `false` to get cost every time.
 It is useful when cost is a function of (current tile, previous tile).

 ### Set cost function